 The Parks and Countryside Service like other public services around the country is experiencing budgetary pressure and face challenging times to deliver service improvements.

-Enquiries about the management of the park should be directed to the Area Parks Manager for Wirral South on: 0151 606 2004.
+Enquiries about the management of the park should be directed to the General Parks Manager for the Central Area on 0151 606 2004.
 Email: streetscene@wirral.gov.uk